-DHEAS is part of InsideTracker’s new Female InnerAge, a set of biomarkers that are particularly important in women’s health and physiology.
+DHEAS is a biomarker that is particularly important in women’s health and physiology.
 DHEAS is an abundant molecule in the body that decreases naturally as women age.
 While it garners limited attention in health-related media, becoming informed about your own DHEAS levels using InsideTracker may help you optimize your muscle and bone health, sexual function, fitness performance, and longevity.

 What is DHEAS?

 Dehydroepiandrosterone-sulfate, or DHEAS, is the form of the molecule dehydroepiandrosterone (DHEA) that is naturally modified in the body so it can be stored in the blood.
 DHEA is synthesized from cholesterol and stored as DHEAS until it is needed to make different steroid sex hormones, including estradiol and testosterone, as well as other sex steroid precursor molecules.
 These hormones are crucial in maintaining energy, muscle and bone health, and sexual function in both men and women.